Cars become stuck in Raleigh floodwaters as flash flood warning continues in Wake County

 WATCH:

+On Interstate 40, a four-vehicle crash near Lake Wheeler Road in Raleigh will likely have the eastbound lanes shut down for several hours.
+Police say after 1 a.m. the driver of a tractor-trailer hydroplaned, causing the tractor-trailer to turn on its side.
+As a wrecker operator tried to get the tractor-trailer upright, the wrecker was hit by a FedEx truck, which jack-knifed and then hit a Wake County EMS vehicle.
+No one was injured.

+Johnston County was also hit hard.
+Interstate 95 was temporarily closed near Four Oaks and a swift water rescue team responded to Galilee Road in Smithfield.
+Part of the road was washed out.

-A Flash Flood Warning is in effect for Wake and Johnston counties until 3:15 a.m.
+A Flash Flood Warning is in effect for Wake and Johnston counties until 7 a.m.
+Several creeks and streams in the area flooded.

 A new flash flood warning has been issued for Wake, Johnston, and Sampson county until 3:15am.
 Multiple water rescues and road closures have been reported. pic.twitter.com/bXpsLzxGtK— Brittany Bell (@BrittanyABC11) September 1, 2020